 The ratio helps businesses decide the optimum quantity of goods they must maintain in stock.
 Therefore, an overestimation of this ratio may make the stored goods prone to obsolescence and damage.
-While an underestimation may lead to the short stocking of goods rendering businesses incapable to meet the market demand.
+At the same time, an underestimation may lead to the short stocking of goods rendering businesses incapable of meeting the market demand.

 Economic Order Quantity- EOQ

 EOQ formula seeks to minimize the carrying cost incurred by a business.
 The rationale behind EOQ relies on striking the right balance between the number of purchase orders and the actual carrying cost that incurs once goods reach the co. storage.

 O = Ordering Cost per Order